About

 Why we built it

 Most language-learning tools split the work into three apps: a reader, a translator, and a flashcard tool like Anki.
 The split is the problem.
-Words you looked up in a translator disappear after the lookup.
+Words looked up in a translator disappear after the lookup.
 Decks built by hand in Anki decay because building cards is slow.
-The original sentence — the strongest memory cue — is lost in both flows.
+The original sentence, the strongest memory cue, is lost in both flows.

 Lexis keeps the loop closed.
 You read a book, tap a word, save it with the sentence attached, and review it later.
-There is no separate deck to maintain and no context to reconstruct.
-The book and the vocabulary stay connected, which is how memory actually works.
+No separate deck to maintain.
+No context to reconstruct.
+The book and the vocabulary stay connected.

 Who is behind Lexis

-Lexis is a small independent project built by a solo developer.
+Lexis is a small independent project, built and run by a solo developer.
 The product is the work, the roadmap, and the support channel.
-If you have a question, a bug, or an idea for a feature, the same person reads the email.
+If you have a question, a bug report, or a feature idea, the same person reads the email.

 How to reach us